Carbon CreditsIs Nickel Up for the Clean Energy Boom With Plunging Prices?

 The primary nickel surplus, driven by increased supply from Indonesia and China, has limited the upside for prices, with LME stocks reaching a two-year high on May 29.
 Consequently, some producers have announced plans to close operations or reduce output.

-• PJSC MMC Norilsk Nickel, one of the top five primary nickel producers, reduced its production by 9.9% to 41,958 metric tons.
+• PJSC MMC Norilsk Nickel, one of the top five primary nickel producers, reduced its production by almost 10%.

-Conversely, the top five producers of mined nickel decreased their output by 18.8% year-over-year and by 9.4% quarter-over-quarter, producing 17,133 metric tons in the first quarter.
+Conversely, the top five producers of mined nickel decreased their output, producing only over 17,000 metric tons in the first quarter.
 Mined nickel includes metal in ore.

 Nickel Overload: Indonesia’s Surge Creates Market Turbulence